uwacsp/cits5503/Labs/Lab3S3DynamoDB.md

 ## Submission

-Submit the python code files you wrote and take the quiz
+Submit the python code files you wrote